Valhalla Logo

 Suspicious Execution From Public Folder

 Detects execution of suspicious files (like .bat, .exe, .ps1, etc.) from the Public folder, which may indicate execution of dropped malicious payloads.
+This technique is commonly used by ransomware actors, including BlackBasta, to execute their malware from publicly accessible locations.
+Legitimate software rarely installs executables in Public folders, making this behavior suspicious.

 18.03.2025